 PAT results are emailed to candidates and to the designee of the Appointing Authority within 24 hours of taking the PAT.

 This event simulates the actions necessary to enter and search a smoke-filled structure.
-You will be required to crawl through a dark wooden tunnel with obstructions and turns.
+Candidates crawl through a dark wooden tunnel with obstructions and turns.
 The tunnel is approximately 65 feet long.
 The tunnel is 4 feet high and 4 feet wide.
-At one location in the tunnel there is an obstacle on the floor and at one location there is an obstacle from the ceiling.
-In addition, at two locations, the tunnel is reduced from 4 to 3 feet in width.
-The time limit is 39.00 seconds.
+At one location in the tunnel there is an obstacle on the floor and at one location there is an obstacle from the ceiling, and another location has an obstacle on each side.
+In addition, at these locations, the tunnel is reduced from 4 feet to 3 feet in width.
+The time limit for this event is 51.1 seconds.

 This event simulates dragging a victim or suspect.
 Candidates will be required to drag a dummy over a straight course.
-The time limit is 11 seconds.
+The time limit is 11.2 seconds.